 Email: A website that receives a large amount of traffic from email is likely to have a large loyal customer base that engages via an owned mailing list.

 Referrals: A website that receives a large amount of traffic from referrals is likely to have a strong affiliate strategy or enjoy significant media coverage.

 Organic Search: Is the site well-optimized for SEO?
-When there’s a correlation with direct traffic, it indicates strong brand awareness as many of the organic visits generated by branded terms.
+When there’s a correlation with direct traffic, it indicates strong brand awareness as many organic visits are generated by branded terms.

-Paid Search: A website that generates a large amount of traffic from paid search is spending advertising budgets to increase brand awareness or target relevant audiences for specific products.
+Paid Search: Website that generates a large amount of traffic from paid search is spending advertising budgets on increasing brand awareness or targeting relevant audiences for specific products.

 In Channel Traffic and Engagement, you can discover the quality of visitor traffic per channel.

 Traffic Share: Estimated traffic sent to each to the analyzed page (or domain) in percentage compared to the total website's search traffic.

 Avg.
 Visit Duration: Average duration of the visit in hours, minutes, and seconds.
 Longer visits may suggest that visitors interact more extensively with the website, which may mean they find it a rich source of relevant information and knowledge.
 The more time a visitor spends on the website, the more likely they are to convert.
 Note: This average includes bounced visits.
 For more information, see our Glossary.

 Pages/Visit: Average pages per visit for the selected time period.
 More pages per visit often indicate that users are highly engaged and willing to explore more of the site.

 Bounce Rate: Percentage of visitors who enter a site and then leave after visiting only one page.
 For more information, see our Glossary.